geraint360/pdf-deflyt/README.md

 ### How It Works

-`pdf-squeeze` automatically:
+`pdf-deflyt` automatically:
 1. Detects FlateDecode-compressed images with ICC profiles
-2. Uses the `pdf-squeeze-image-recompress` helper script
+2. Uses the `pdf-deflyt-image-recompress` helper script
 3. Converts images via ImageMagick (preserves ICC profiles)
 4. Reinserts properly-compressed images into the PDF